-All fans at final need compensating - Real Madrid
+Real Madrid reject 'insufficient' Uefa refund plan

 Real Madrid say Uefa's proposal to reimburse some fans who attended last year's Champions League final is "insufficient" and have demanded all supporters should be compensated.

-An independent report found Uefa bears "primary responsibility" for chaotic scenes that "almost led to disaster" outside Paris' Stade de France.
+An independent report found Uefa bears "primary responsibility" for chaotic scenes that "almost led to disaster" outside the Stade de France in Paris.

-Real Madrid say they will not work with with Uefa's "limited" repayment scheme.
+Real Madrid say they will not work with Uefa's "limited" repayment scheme.

 The club want Uefa to "rectify and assume full responsibility".

+Uefa told BBC Sport the compensation scheme was "fair and accurately reflects the relative problems faced by fans on the night".

-On Tuesday, the European governing body announced it would refund fans who had tickets for the final, which was played between Real Madrid and Liverpool on 28 May, in specific areas of the stadium.
+On Tuesday, European football's governing body announced it would refund fans who had tickets for the final, which was played between Madrid and Liverpool on 28 May, in specific areas of the stadium.

-Uefa said the refund scheme "covers all of the Liverpool FC ticket allocation for the final, ie 19,618 tickets".

-Fans were penned in and teargassed outside as kick-off was delayed by 36 minutes.
+Liverpool fans were penned in and tear gassed outside as kick-off was delayed by 36 minutes.

 The report, commissioned by Uefa and released last month, said it was "remarkable no one lost their life".

+Uefa said the refund scheme covers all of the Liverpool ticket allocation - just over 19,000 fans - as well as other supporters "most affected" regardless of which team they supported.

+Real Madrid, in a response released on Thursday, said all ticket holders at the Stade de France should be compensated.

-In a response released on Wednesday, Real Madrid said: "The fact is that all the fans experienced an unacceptable delay in the start of the match.
+"All the fans experienced an unacceptable delay in the start of the match," the Spanish club said.

 "In addition, there was unacceptable insecurity both in accessing and leaving the stadium, as well as additional harm such as theft, assaults and threats."